DizNicolasAmor/interviews-practice/FRONTEND.md

   - What is the Reconciliation in React?
   - What is Redux?
   - What is a HOC (High order component)?
-  - What is a middleware?
+  - What is a Redux Middleware?
   - What is redux-saga?
   - What is redux-thunk?
   - What is react-native?